coco-sha/arcswap/Developing.md

 # Developing

-This file attempts to provide a brief overview of developing this contract, assuming you have installed a recent version of Rust already (eg. 1.51.0+).
+If you have recently created a contract with this template, you probably could use some help on how to build and test the contract, as well as prepare it for production.
+This file attempts to provide a brief overview, assuming you have installed a recent version of Rust already (eg. 1.51.0+).

 ## Prerequisites